-But yet I persisted.
-I spotted the Snowy Owl in the marsh, tried to balance my camera in the strong gusts of wind, maintained my grip and ket my balance as the wind blew me from side to side.
+After spotting the Snowy Owl in the marsh, I tried to balance my camera in the strong gusts of wind, maintained my grip and keep my balance as the wind blew me from side to side.

-My fingers felt frozen even with two pairs of gloves on, but the Ellipse warmed my hands quickly so I could get the feeling back in my fingers and get the photos I wanted before the Snowy decided to fly off.
+My fingers felt frozen even with two pairs of gloves on, but the Ellipse warmed my hands quickly so I could get the feeling back in my fingertips before the Snowy flew off.

-I give the Ellipse 4 out of 5 stars based on how it has performed for me in this brutally cold weather thus far.
+I give the Ellipse5 out of 5 stars based on how it has performed for me in this brutally cold weather.

 What’s in the box?

 - EnergyFlux Ellipse (3.46 x 2.5 x 0.98 inches, 6.94 oz)